Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Intuition for RG eigenvalues

 \subsection{Tensor RG for the 2D Ising}

-We assume that the reader is familiar with the main ideas and terminology of tensor RG, reviewed e.g.~in \cite{Evenbly-review}.
-See also \cref{app:TRGconventions}.

 We would like to use tensor RG to study phase transitions and critical points of 2D lattice models.
 For concreteness we consider the isotropic 2D Ising model with nearest-neighbor ferromagnetic interactions, on the square lattice.
-The model has a phase transition at $T=T_c$ separating the ordered and disordered phases.
-We translate the partition function of the model to a tensor network made of a four-legged tensor $A^{(0)}$ of bond dimension $2$.
-(See \cref{app:init} for how this is done.)
-We then pick a tensor RG map $R$, and start acting on $A^{(0)}$ by it repeatedly: \beq A^{(n+1)}=R(A^{(n)}),\qquad n=0,1,2,\ldots, \eeq in a way that the partition function is preserved.\footnote{More precisely, the partition function is preserved up to a constant related to rescaling the tensor to impose the normalization condition \eqref{eq:norm}, see \cref{app:TRGconventions}.} To preserve the partition function exactly, the bond dimension must be allowed to grow.
-Tensor RG algorithms truncate the tensor $A^{(n+1)}$ in such a way that the bond dimension never exceeds a finite number $\chi$, a parameter of the algorithm.
-We would like to take $\chi$ as large as possible, but this is limited by computational resources; here we will use $\chi=30$.
+(See \cref{app:the-3-state-potts-model} for the 3-state Potts model.)
+The model is defined by its partition function: \beq Z = \sum_{\sigma_{x,y}=\pm 1} e^{\frac 1T \sum_{x,y} (\sigma_{x,y}\sigma_{x+1,y}+\sigma_{x,y}\sigma_{x,y+1})}\,. \eeq It has a phase transition at $T=T_c=\frac{2}{\ln(1+\sqrt{2})}$ separating the ordered and disordered phases.
+The lattice model is exactly solvable but the exact solution will not be used here.
+As a preparation to using tensor RG, we translate the partition function of the model to a tensor network made of a four-legged tensor $A=A_{\rm NN}(T)$.
+While there are several ways to do so, probably the simplest way \cite{TEFR} is to rotate the lattice of Ising spins by $\pi/4$ and to define the tensor \beq \myinclude[scale=0.8]{fig-Eq2_2_and_EqB_1.pdf} \, = e^{\frac 1T (\sigma_1 \sigma_2 + \sigma_2 \sigma_3 + \sigma_3 \sigma_4 + \sigma_4 \sigma_1)}\,, \eeq where every index can take values $\pm1$, so the bond dimension is $2$.
+The tensor network contraction made out of this tensor $A$ (called tensor network partition function): \beq \myinclude[scale=0.5]{fig-Eq2_3.pdf} \eeq is then identical to the spin model partition function \eqref{eq:ZNN}; see \cref{app:init}.
+We will be using periodic boundary conditions on the tensor network side.
+This corresponds to non-standard boundary conditions on the spin model side.
+This is not a problem since our main interest is anyway in the infinite volume limit.